ReviewMyContract.aiReview My Contract

 What to Do

 If a contract contains a mandatory arbitration clause, do not assume it is immovable.
 Many businesses will negotiate the clause — particularly if you are a significant vendor, contractor, or client.
-Priority requests: (1) Change 'shall' to 'may' to make arbitration voluntary rather than mandatory; (2) Add a carve-out for injunctive or declaratory relief in court — this preserves your ability to seek emergency court relief to stop a harmful activity while arbitrating the underlying damages claim; (3) Add a small claims court carve-out so that disputes below a dollar threshold (typically $10,000-$25,000) can be resolved in small claims court, which is fast and doesn't require an attorney.
+Priority requests: (1) Change 'shall' to 'may' to make arbitration voluntary rather than mandatory; (2) Add a carve-out for injunctive or declaratory relief in court — this preserves your ability to seek emergency court relief to stop a harmful activity while arbitrating the underlying damages claim; (3) Add a small claims court carve-out so that disputes below a dollar threshold (typically $10,000–$25,000) can be resolved in small claims court, which is fast and doesn't require an attorney.
+Also check whether the FAA's 9 U.S.C. § 1 transportation worker exemption applies to your work — if so, mandatory arbitration may be unenforceable without any negotiation.

 03Medium Importance